AxelGoetz/website-fingerprinting/README.md

 .
 ├── attacks - The source code for the existing attacks ├── data
-│   ├── cells - Contains all of the raw traces.
-Consists of a list of pairs (packetSize, 1 if outgoing else -1) │   └── knn-cells - All of the processed traces with all of the features for the kNN attack (refer to [features.md](feature-extraction/features.md) for more info).
-├── feature_extraction - All of the source code to extract features for different models from the raw traces ├── feature_generation - Used to automatically extract features from the raw traces ├── report - Several different reports but the most important one is the final report.
+│   └── cells - Contains all of the raw traces.
+Consists of a list of pairs (packetSize, 1 if outgoing else -1) ├── feature_extraction - All of the source code to extract features for different models from the raw traces ├── feature_generation - Used to automatically extract features from the raw traces ├── report - Several different reports but the most important one is the final report.
+├── tests - Contains all of the unit tests
+├── static - Any static resources used for either the README or the report.
 ├── .gitignore
+├── .tavis.yml
 ├── README.md
 └── requirements.txt
 ```